-- Assure that adequate notification procedures are in place to promptly begin the accident investigation. - Ensure that an appropriately qualified Chief Investigator and technical specialists and resources are available and immediately dispatched to conduct and support an investigation.
+- Ensure adequate notification procedures are in place to promptly begin the accident investigation. - Ensure that an appropriately qualified chief investigator and technical specialists and resources are available and immediately dispatched to conduct and support an investigation.

 Accident Investigation Team Composition